Sean Baker's 'Anora' wins Palme d'Or, the Cannes Film Festival's top honor

 While “Anora” was arguably the most acclaimed film of the festival, its win was a slight surprise.
 Many expected either the gentle Indian drama “All We Imagine As Light” or the Iranian film “The Seed of the Sacred Fig” to win.
 Both of those films also took home prizes.

-It wasn't the only surprise of the closing ceremony, though.
-Before George Lucas was given an honorary Palme d'Or, his old friend and sometimes collaborator Francis Ford Coppola appeared to present it to him, reuniting two of the most pivotal figures of the last half-century of American moviemaking.
+It wasn't the only jolt of the closing ceremony, though.
+Before George Lucas was given an honorary Palme d'Or, his old friend and sometimes collaborator Francis Ford Coppol a appeared to present it to him, reuniting two of the most pivotal figures of the last half-century of American moviemaking.
+Coppola, who earlier in the festival premiered his self-financed sci-fi epic "Megalopolis," called him his "kid brother."
+Lucas called Coppola "a big friend and a brother and a mentor."

+“I'm just a kid who grew up in a vineyard in Modesto, California, who makes movies in San Francisco, with my friend Francis,” said Lucas.
+“It's definitely a different world.
+I've actually never made a film in Hollywood as a director.”

 “All We Imagine As Light,” about sisterhood in modern Mumbai, won the Grand Prix, Cannes' second-highest honor.
 Payal Kapadia's second feature was the first Indian in competition in Cannes in 30 years.